letiviada/mmsc_dissertation/README.md

 ## Trouton Model
-This systems defines the sheet thickness ($h$), and axial velocity ($u$) of a glass sheet when it is strreched.
+This systems defines the sheet thickness ($h$), and axial velocity ($u$) of a glass sheet when it is streched.
 The system is defined as follows:

 $$
 \begin{align*}